Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 Pushes an `assetcommitment` to the Asset Commitment stack.

-(TBD: ANY OF THIS? **ProveAsset** pops AC, asset ID and signature from the data stack.
-If signature is an empty string, treats blinding factor as zero (useful for public contracts), otherwise verifies the signature as NIZKP for blinding factor (useful for in-HSM contracts).
-Pushes asset ID to the data stack.)

 ### ProveValue

 Pops an item `valuerangeproof` of type [Value Range Proof](#value-range-proof) from the data stack.
 Pops an item `value` of type [Unproven Value](#unproven-value) from the Value stack.
 Pops an item `assetcommitment` from the Asset Commitment stack.